 - Ideate

 Armed with a clear problem definition, you now enter the realm of ideation.
 This is where creativity takes center stage, and you explore a wide array of solutions.
-The ideation part is a brainstorming explosion, where quantity trumps quality, and every idea gets a chance to shine.
+The ideation part is a brainstorming explosion, where generating as many ideas as possible trumps quality, and every idea gets a chance to shine.

 - Prototype

-Out of so many ideas, you select the most promising ones to build prototypes.
+Out of so many ideas, you generate ideas and select the most promising ones to build prototypes.
 These are simplified versions of your solutions, brought into the physical world to be explored and interacted with.
 Prototyping is about making ideas tangible, testing their feasibility, and learning through making.

 - Test